viamrobotics/docs/docs/services/slam/cartographer/_index.md

 ### Requirements

 You can browse your previously captured data from the **Data** page.
-You must have at least previously captured LiDAR data in the location in which you would like to create the map.
+To create a map, you must have already captured LiDAR data in the location in which you would like to create the map.

 Example of previously captured LiDAR data (note, you can click on a row to see the `Robot ID` of the robot the component belonged to):